rkirov/blog/content/posts/lean6.md

 ## Summary

 I am surprisingly happy with this workflow and plan to keep charging ahead until I complete the Real Analysis exercises (likely another month or so).
-If I used Claude less I likely would have learned more, but at the expense of 10x of my time, it doesn't feel like the right tradeoff right now.
+If I used Claude less I likely would have learned more about Lean and mathlib, but at the expense of 10x of my time, it doesn't feel like the right tradeoff right now.
 I am happy that I can still engage the material on an intuition level.
 After the iteration we did, I feel the resulting lean proof is *our* proof not just Claude's output.
 Admittedly I did much less work, but feel more like a collaborator than say a principal researcher whose name is on the paper because he provided the money (I did pay for the Claude $100/month subscription.)

 As Terence Tao says in [his interview](https://www.theatlantic.com/technology/2026/02/ai-math-terrance-tao/686107/):